Serial Peripheral Interface Bus (SPI)

 - Mode 0 — CPOL = 0, CHPA = 0

 Data is sampled at the leading rising edge of the clock.
-The data must be avaliable before the first clock signal rising.
+The data must be available before the first clock signal rises.
 The clock idle state is low (0).
-The data on MOSI ad MISO lines must be stable while the clock is high, and can be change when the clock is low.
-The data is captured on the clock's rising transition and propagated on falling clock transition.
+The data on MOSI ad MISO lines must be stable while the clock is high, and can be changed when the clock is low.
+The data is captured on the clock's rising transition and propagated on the falling clock transition.
 Mode 0 is by far the most common mode for SPI bus slave communication.

 - Mode 1 — CPOL = 0, CHPA = 1

 Data is sampled at the trailing falling edge of the clock.
 The first clock signal rising can be used to prepare the data.
 The clock idle state is low (0).
 The data on MOSI and MISO line must be stable while the clock is low and can be changed when the clock is high.
-The data is captured on the clock's falling tranaction abd propagated on rising clock transaction.
+The data is captured on the clock's falling transaction and propagated on rising clock transactions.